opencomputeproject/oom/README.md

 project also supports key/value write to a limited number of EEPROM locations, and raw read/write access directly to EEPROM.

+NEWS: August 12, 2021
+Two different big updates...

+OOM, the python package, has been updated to support Python 3.
+It also supports Python 2.7, with the same code and interface.
+(Install it via setup.py, separately for each version of python.)
+It should be backward compatible except that the 'hexstr' function has been renamed 'get_hexstr'.

+optoe, the linux driver, was significantly updated to build/run in the 5.11 upstream linux kernel.
+It was submitted there, and rejected for architectural, not technical reasons.
+That code has been checked in here.
+This update includes device tree support, nvmem support and regmap support.
+This it can be configured via device tree files, and it can be accessed from within the kernel.
+It is also completely backward compatible with the previous version of optoe.
+Check oom/optoe/optoe.rst for documentation on the original and new capabilities.

 NEWS:  August 1, 2019
 The optoe driver has been updated to support CMIS type devices.
 These include QSFP-DD, OSFP, COBO and SFP-DD at least.
 They conform to the